maxxiimo/the-front-end-manifesto/visual-design-for-the-nondesigner.md

     You can copy these and feel confident using them as your overall default font stack, or as a fallback font stack for a more interesting typeface.

-3. Fonts that go well together, say one font for your headers, and another contrasting font for your body.
+3. Typefaces that go well together, say one font for your headers, and another contrasting font for your body.

-#### Font Pairing
+#### Pairing Typefaces

 When selecting font families for my projects I like to go straight for the "[Font Stacks Roundup][Appendix 7]" section titled "Combinations".
 Here designers with typographic knowledge and experience well beyond my own have paired fonts, describe their personality or feel, and more often than not provide samples for you to review and choose from.